spicetify/docs/src/content/docs/development/building-a-module.md

 ## Testing

-Put anything worth testing in `logic.ts`, free of client imports, and inject the client objects from `mod.tsx`.
+Put anything worth testing in `logic.ts`, free of client imports, and pass plain values from `client` into it from `mod.tsx`.
 Then:

 ```bash
 npm run check   # typecheck